mattl999/api-village/README.md

 ## Notes:
 This app was created as a practice excercise.
 It is not polished, nor is it designed responsively.
 It will not display properly on smaller screens.
-It will not be maintained, so if certain APIs change, their module in the app amy not work.
+It will not be maintained, so if certain APIs change, their module in the app may not work.